 - MHealSc, PGCertHealSc, PGDipHealSc

-- Admission to COBE 401 in any year is subject to approval.
-Please contact firstname.lastname@example.org for more information.
+- Admission to COBE401 in any year is subject to approval.
+Please contact Maria Fitzmaurice (firstname.lastname@example.org) for more information.

 Applicants must be:

-- A registered health professionals working in a mental health setting, with a minimum of two years' clinical experience
+- A registered health professional working in a mental health setting, with a minimum of two years' clinical experience

-- Applicants must have access to ongoing work with clients.
+- Applicants must have access to ongoing therapeutic work with clients

 - Teaching staff